07 Jan Exercises To Keep Your Heels Down

 Not only that, if you have a blockage at the base of your stirrup, it will affect how the movement of your horse flows out through your body.
 This will also impact your seat and upper body position, throwing off your entire composition as a rider.

 Making sure both your ankles have got good freedom and mobility will help you transfer the force of your horse.
 Often what is happening with your horse reflects what is going on with you.
-So, putting the time into improve your own fitness will not only positively impact your riding, but also your connection with your horse.
+So, putting the time in to improving your own fitness will not only positively impact your riding, but also your connection with your horse.

-For more exercises, stretches and workouts to take your riding to the next level check out our dressage rider training online program.
+For more exercises and stretches to get you started, be sure to download our free guide.
 You’ll discover all the tools to help you improve your fitness and strength for riding.
 These specific dressage exercises are designed to help you take your dressage to a new level.